-Course Name : APPLIED THERMODYNAMICS-I Course prerequisites : Basic knowledge in Thermodynamics
+Course Name : APPLIED THERMODYNAMICS-I

+Course prerequisites : Basic knowledge in Thermodynamics

-- An ability to solve common engineering problems in the thermal sciences field, including problems involving application of the first and second laws of thermodynamics in the analysis of energy (availability). - To make student aware of actual cycles and their analysis. - An ability to understand the working and combustion phenomena of I C engines. - An ability to solve and evaluate performance parameters of I.C engines. - An ability to learn the concept of compressors and to solve engineering problems of compressors including: Reciprocating compressors, Rotary (positive displacement type) compressors, Axial flow compressors.
+- Able to learn the concept of various air standard cycles with the help of P-V and T-S Diagrams. - An ability to solve common engineering problems in the field of thermal sciences, including problems involving application of the first and second laws of thermodynamics in the analysis of energy (availability). - Awareness of actual cycles and their analysis. - An ability to understand the working and combustion phenomenon in internal combustion engines. - An ability to solve and evaluate performance parameters of internal combustion engines. - An ability to learn the concept of compressors and to solve engineering problems of compressors including: Reciprocating compressors, Rotary (positive displacement type) compressors.